zhouyonog0713/Find-abnormality/README.md

-# Longitudinal Metagenome QC Tool
+# Find-abnormality

-A tool for detecting **mislabeled**, **abnormal**, and **duplicate** samples in longitudinal metagenomic studies.
+## A longitudinal metagenomic framework for detecting abnormal, duplicated, and mislabeled samples
-Designed for reproducibility, transparency, and seamless integration with large-scale bioinformatics workflows.

 ![A introduction of the method](Figure1.png)

+# Overview
+Find-abnormality is a computational framework designed to identify sample identity errors and abnormal microbiome profiles in longitudinal metagenomic studies.

+Longitudinal microbiome studies rely on repeated sampling from the same individuals.
+However, sample swaps, duplicated samples, and metadata errors can introduce abnormal samples that compromise downstream analyses.

+Find-abnormality addresses this challenge by integrating:

+Within-individual microbiome consistency analysis Graph-based abnormal sample detection
+Mislabel classification
+Optional strain-level genomic confirmation

+The framework is designed for large-scale metagenomic datasets and provides interpretable evidence for each flagged sample.
 ---

 ## Features